ahowe42/Uno/README.md

 # Uno Game Simulator
 This is a simulator for the card game Uno.
 This simulator is designed to run an experiment with two major playing strategies, each with several parameterized variants.
-Currently, players are randomly assigned a strategy and associated parameters in each simulated game.
-I may add the ability to define this as part of the simulator's parameters. *The goal of developing this simulator is to identify an optimal play strategy*.
+Players can either have their strategies defined by the experimenter, or assigned randomly.
 Simulated games follow the rules of Uno.
 There's no possibility of bluffing and playing a draw 4 wild, so no possibility of challenging a bluff.

 Each simulated game saves text output about what's going on to a timestamped logged file.
 A plethora of game information and results is also pickled to a .p file with the same timestamp.
 In addition, progress and summary text output is saved to a timestamped experiment file.
 Experiment results are also pickled to a .p file with the same timestamp.

+*The goal of developing this simulator is to identify an optimal play strategy*.

 ## Python Requirements
 I have developed and tested this with python 3.10 on Ubuntu 22 LTS.
 See [package requirements file](./requirements.txt).